81nx42/m145/Cisco_Rep/Questions.md

 | Switch0       | 0060:2F84:4AB6     | 00D0:588C:2401   | N/A           | N/A           |
 | Access Point  | N/A               | N/A              | N/A           | N/A           |
 | 10.10.10.2    | 00D0:588C:2401     | 0060:2F84:4AB6   | 10.10.10.2    | 172.16.31.5   |

+### Step_1
+#### What device has MAC 00D0:BA8E:741A?
+Use the physical topology view or MAC tables to identify

+## Part_3
+### Reflection Questions

+### Media and Transmission

+- **Were there different types of cables/media used to connect devices?**
+   Yes, Ethernet and wirless (For AP)

+- **Did the cables change the handling of the PDU?**
+   No it didn’t affect the protocol.

+---

+## Hub Behavior

+- **Did the Hub lose any information?**
+  No it didnt, but it forwarded data without any checks.

+- **What does the Hub do with MAC/IP addresses?**
+  Forwards all frames to all ports, ignores MAC/IP.

+- **Highest OSI layer used by Hub?**
+  Layer 1

+- **Did the Hub replicate a rejected PDU?**
+  Yes, Hubs do.

+---

+## Access Point Behavior

+- **Did the Access Point do anything with the information?**
+   It forwards frames and bridgees wireless/wired networks.

+- **Was any MAC/IP lost during wireless transfer?**
+  No, MAC and IP available
+.
+- **Highest OSI layer used by AP?**
+  Layer 2

+- **Did the AP replicate a rejected PDU?**
+  APs might drop / forward

+---

+## MAC/IP Analysis

+- **In PDU Details, which MAC appears first?**
+  Destination MAC.

+- **Why does MAC order appear that way?**
+  Frame format sends to destination address first.

+- **MAC addressing pattern in simulation?**
+  Often vendor-specific prefixes.

+- **Did switches replicate PDUs rejected with red “X”?**
+  No, they use MAC tables to forward.

+- **Where did MAC addresses change between networks?**
+  At the router.

+- **Which device uses MAC 00D0:BA?**
+   Either a router interface or gateway.

+- **Who did the other MACs belong to?**
+  PCs, switches, router interfaces.

+---

+## IP Addressing

+- **Did IPs change in any PDUs?**
+  No source/destination IPs remain until reply.

+- **Do source/destination IPs swap in reply?**
+  ➤ Yes, they do.

+- **Pattern in IP addressing?**
+   Separate subnets for different networks 172. and 10.

+- **Why do routers need different networks on different ports?**
+  To route between subnets.

+---

+## IPv6 Consideration

+- **What changes with IPv6?**
+  Longer addresses, different frame structure, Letters.